The big thirst

 |Sandgrouse hide 1|

 Around noon we return to the other hide to pick up the other photographers but they haven't seen any Sandgrouse either and they didn't take any images worth mentioning.
 What a shame!
 We decide to return back to the hotel for lunch and discuss the plan for the rest of the day.
 Over lunch Rudi decides to get some buckets and empty the hide of the water, so that i can be used by the other photographers.
 I will be using the "dry" hide.
 Later in the afternoon we go to the hide and put up our gear.
 Issue with both hides is, is that you are looking straight into the light.
 Not ideal unless you like to take images like that.
 Again it is quiet.
-We have somne Spotless starlings, a few larks and thats about it.
+We have a few Spotless starlings, a few larks and thats about it.
 By 19.00 we decide to pack it all in.
 I have all the kit already in the Thinktank when we all see 3 Sandgrouse flying straight towards us.
-The drop down in some shrubs and eventually one of them walks up towards the hide but is clearly rather wary.
+They drop down in some shrubs and eventually one of them walks up towards the hide but is clearly rather wary.
 We managed a few images but really more record shots then anything else.
 Within 3 minutes the bird flies off.
 I suppose that's it for my Sandgrouse experience.